mudongliang/mudongliang.github.io/_posts/2021-07-08-how-to-contribute-to-openeuler-kernel-project.md

 1. Develop patches for security vulnerabilities

+2. Generate patches with `git format-patch`

-2. Send your patches to openEuler mailing list
+3. Send your patches to openEuler mailing list with `git send-email`

+For more information, please refer other posts [1](https://mudongliang.github.io/2018/03/20/setting-up-git-send-email-with-gmail-to-send-linux-kernel-patch.html) [2](https://mudongliang.github.io/2018/03/20/one-simple-patch-to-linux-kernel.html) ...

-3. Mark "v1, v2, v3 ..." in your patch subject if you have multiple versions
+4. Mark "v1, v2, v3 ..." in your patch subject if you have multiple versions
    to send out, and write the changelog below "---"

-4. Upstream your kernel patch to kernel community is strongly recommended. openEuler will sync up with kernel master timely.
+5. Upstream your kernel patch to kernel community is strongly recommended. openEuler will sync up with kernel master timely.

+## References

 [1] https://gitee.com/openeuler/kernel/tree/kernel-4.19/